openeducation/Saasy/README.md

-Saucy
+Saasy
 =====
+Please note: This project was started by [ThoughtBot](https://github.com/ThoughtBot).
+It was known by them as "Saucy".
+This project wasn't listed on their GitHub profile, thus I have taken it under wing.

-Saucy is a Rails engine for monthly subscription-style SaaS apps.
+Sassy is a Rails engine for monthly subscription-style SaaS apps.

 Example scenarios covered by Saucy: